puppeteer/puppeteer/docs/api/puppeteer.elementhandle.touchstart.md

 Promise&lt;[TouchHandle](./puppeteer.touchhandle.md)&gt;

-A handle for the touch that was started
+A [TouchHandle](./puppeteer.touchhandle.md) representing the touch that was started